surniaulula/wpsso-organization-place/README.md

 <h3>WPSSO Core Required</h3>

-<p>WPSSO Schema Organization, Place and Service Manager (WPSSO OPM) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>, which creates extensive and complete structured data to present your content at its best for social sites and search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</p>
+<p>WPSSO Schema Organization, Place and Service Manager is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>, which creates extensive and complete structured data to present your content at its best for social sites and search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</p>

 <h2>Installation</h2>